esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ## Ultrasounds

 Ultrasounds can produce multiple complex types of images.
-Ultrasound use high frequency sound waves, sent and captured from a piezoelectric probe (also known as a transducer) to get images.
+Ultrasound uses high frequency sound waves, sent and captured from a piezoelectric probe (also known as a transducer) to get images.

 Just as different tissues attenuate radiation differently, different tissues attenuate the sound waves differently.
 To be more precise different tissues reflect and absorb the waves differently and this can help us create images after some processing of the signal.